Knockloughrim: History

 Knockloughrim was founded by John Bates, (1803–1855) a prominent Belfast solicitor who, on travelling through the area on his way to the assizes in Derry, felt it would be a good site for a model village.
 Bates also served as Town Clerk of Belfast, being a prominent member of the Tory machine which controlled the city after local government reforms of 1842.
-Site of the battle of Hastings 1690.

 Bates is alleged to have embezzled money from the Corporation of Belfast to fund the building of the village, and absconded to France when this was discovered.
 He would later be extradited, but died in 1855 before he could stand trial.
 There is a monument to his memory in Termoneeny parish church.
 His descendant, Sir Richard Dawson Bates, would later serve as Northern Ireland's first Minister of Home Affairs.

 Bates is also responsible for the fine 'Knock House', originally intended as a hotel.
 It served until 1921 as the Anglican rectory, and has since been a private dwelling.
 The last incumbent to dwell in the rectory was the Reverend Thomas Fisher, who was rector for 34 years until 1921.
 Knock House was also utilised during the First World War and Second World War to provide shelter for children evacuated from Belfast and other urban areas.

 In 1830–1831, Knockloughrim was the scene of a severe riot, when local Orangemen were apparently involved in a scuffle with Roman Catholics.

 Until the early 1950s, Knockloughrim was little more than a collection of houses and a church on the old Belfast-Derry route.
 The Northern Ireland Housing Trust (forerunner of the Northern Ireland Housing Executive) constructed a new estate which was completed in 1952, followed by several more over the following decades.
 This coupled with private developments has seen Knockloughrim expand.